akhouderchah/tetrad-engine/README.md

 1. See the note below regarding compiling with new files, then recompile!

 ###### Creating a new System
-1. Create a new header in src/game/system/, and a corresponding cpp in src/game/system/_private
+1. Create a new header in the appropriate directory, and a corresponding cpp file in that directory's _private directory.
 1. In the header file, ensure to #include "ISystem.h"
 1. Create the System class as according to these rules:
     * It publicly inherits from ISystem